luzny274/Taipei-Bus-Stop-Traffic-Prediction/README.md

 git pull
 ```

-In order to avoid conflicts, everyone should work in their own folder
+In order to avoid conflicts, everyone should work in their own folder.